keybase/client/shared/docs/android.md

 1. `adb devices` (should list _exactly_ one device)
 1. `yarn rn-gobuild-android`
-1. `yarn react-native run-android`
+1. `yarn android-debug`

 Happy developing!

 ### Troubleshooting

-Occasionally you might get a white screen that doesn't go away, even after the bundler has finished bundling.
-Stopping the app and restarting it seems to fix it.

 ## Can't reach packager (could not connect to development server)

 can you see the packager in your computer's browser if you go to localhost:8081?

-no -> You aren't runnning the packager, run `yarn rn-start android`
+no -> You aren't runnning the packager, run `yarn rn-start2`

 yes:
 can you see the packager in android's browser if you go to localhost:8081?